-Achieving multiplexing across many modes while maintaining low crosstalk requires the application of large light shifts to many individual atoms.
+Achieving multiplexing across many modes while maintaining low crosstalk requires the application of large light shifts to many atoms individually.
 To keep the required optical powers at practical levels, we consider on-resonance control light ($\Delta_c = 0$) that dresses the states $\ket{e}$ and $\ket{f}$, producing new eigenstates $\ket{e_\pm}\!=\!(\ket{e}\pm\ket{f})/\sqrt{2}$.
-This results in ground-to-dressed-state transitions with frequencies $\mp \Omega_c/2$ relative to the original $\ket{g}\!\rightarrow\!\ket{e}$ transition.
-We constrain the maximum frequency shift, $\Omega_c/2$, such that intensity fluctuations of 0.1\% produce frequency variations on the order of the excited-state linewidth $\Gamma$, which permits shifts of up to $2000\Gamma$.
+This results in ground-to-dressed-state transitions with frequencies $\mp \Omega_c$ relative to the original $\ket{g}\!\rightarrow\!\ket{e}$ transition.
+We constrain the maximum frequency shift, $\Omega_c$, such that intensity fluctuations of 0.1\% produce frequency variations on the order of the excited-state linewidth $\Gamma$, which permits shifts of up to $2000\Gamma$.
 The mixing of $\ket{e}$ and $\ket{f}$ also reduces the atom–cavity coupling strengths by a factor of 2, and modifies the dressed-state linewidths compared to the bare state $\ket{e}$.
-Additionally, we note that beam pointing fluctuations and finite atomic temperature can lead to heating from dipole force fluctuations due to the large $\sim$GHz potential depth differences between ground states and excited dressed state $\ket{e_+}$, which we assume is well-controlled.
-It is important to note that, while the following discussion focuses on implementing CMM with $^{87}$Rb atoms, the concepts presented are readily applicable to other alkali and alkaline–earth species, as well as to ions.
+Additionally, we note that beam pointing fluctuations and finite atomic temperature can lead to heating from dipole force fluctuations due to the large $\sim$GHz potential depth differences between ground states and excited dressed state $\ket{e_+}$, which we assume are well-controlled (see Appendix~\ref{app:control}).
+While the following discussion focuses on implementing CMM with $^{87}$Rb atoms, the concepts presented are readily applicable to other alkali and alkaline–earth species, as well as to ions.